Wint3rmute/baczek.me/content/now.md

 ```

 Implemented the first prototype of automated mind mapping, using word vectorisation
-and out of the box graphing algorithms.
+and out-of-the-box graphing algorithms.
 I'm gonna need more content on the site
-for this feature to be useful.
+for this feature to become useful.

-It looks promising when run on blogs with lots of content:
+It looks promising when run on blogs with lots of entries:

 ![umm](/xxiivv_text_vectorisation_example.jpg)
 *Posts on [XXIIVV](http://xxiivv.com/), plugged into the visualisation script*